Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Process API.md

 #### Parameters Detail
 This endpoint requires only one parameter which is **model** object that further contains the Id (int type), SiteId (string type), Token (string type), Number (string type), Name (string type), ExpDate (int type), Display (string type), Address (string type), ZipCode (string type), and CardInfo (string type).
-All of these parameters, the SiteId, Number, Name are required for the user to enter for saving the credit card token.
+From all of these parameters, the SiteId, Number, Name are required for the user to enter for saving the credit card token.

 The class name of **model** object is
 ```markdown